josh-wentzien/josh-wentzien.github.io/content/junior/autumn23.md

 +++
 date = '2023-09-01T00:00:00-07:00'
 draft = false
-title = 'glad to be not working'
+title = 'glad to be back'
 +++

-the going ons of autumn 2023.
+the goings-on of autumn 2023.

 <!--more-->